 Undoubtedly, an experience that you can only experience here, since you've only seen it on TV or in the movies.

-Don't get distracted anymore, the game starts.
+Don't get distracted anymore, the game is starting.
 Cheer like a true fan and get your tickets for the event of the year.

-I also advise you to book your tickets for the New York sightseeing bus in advance so you can get on and off as many times as you want at the iconic spots.
-Another option is to take one of the best tours of New York to make sure you cover all the important areas of the city, accompanied by an expert local guide.
+I also advise you to book in advance your tickets for the New York City sightseeing bus so you can get on and off as many times as you want in its emblematic points so you can move easily around New York.
+Another option is to take one of the best tours of New York to make sure you cover all the important areas of the city and also, accompanied by an expert local guide.